MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](#classProtectionEngine_1ab1462bfbece2ce4b357690f1856cc20a)

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](#classProtectionEngine_1_1Observer_1acb203e845490619471b3ba75e8a03dde) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](undefined)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](#classProtectionEngine_1_1Observer_1acb203e845490619471b3ba75e8a03dde) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure

 ### OnGetRightsForLabelIdFailure function
 Called when retrieving rights for a label ID for the user.

 Parameters:
-* **error**: [Error](undefined) that occurred while retrieving rights
+* **error**: Error that occurred while retrieving rights

-* **context**: The same context that was passed to [ProtectionEngine::GetRightsForLabelIdAsync](undefined)
+* **context**: The same context that was passed to ProtectionEngine::GetRightsForLabelIdAsync

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](undefined) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure](undefined)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::GetRightsForLabelIdAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnGetRightsForLabelIdSuccess](undefined) or [ProtectionEngine::Observer::OnGetRightsForLabelIdFailure

 ### OnLoadUserCertSuccess function
 Called when user cert loaded successfully.

 Parameters:
-* **context**: The same context that was passed to [ProtectionEngine::LoadUserCert](undefined)
+* **context**: The same context that was passed to ProtectionEngine::LoadUserCert

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::LoadUserCertAsync](#classProtectionEngine_1a047594fc160d5243b6883d7e7f37b2bd) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess](undefined) or [ProtectionEngine::Observer::OnLoadUserCertFailure](undefined)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::LoadUserCertAsync](#classProtectionEngine_1a047594fc160d5243b6883d7e7f37b2bd) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess](undefined) or [ProtectionEngine::Observer::OnLoadUserCertFailure

 ### OnLoadUserCertFailure function
 Called when user cert loaded failed.

 Parameters:
-* **error**: [Error](undefined) that occurred while retrieving rights
+* **error**: Error that occurred while retrieving rights

-* **context**: The same context that was passed to [ProtectionEngine::LoadUserCert](undefined)
+* **context**: The same context that was passed to ProtectionEngine::LoadUserCert

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::LoadUserCertAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess](undefined) or [ProtectionEngine::Observer::OnLoadUserCertFailure](undefined)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::LoadUserCertAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnLoadUserCertSuccess](undefined) or [ProtectionEngine::Observer::OnLoadUserCertFailure

 ### OnRegisterContentForTrackingAndRevocationSuccess function
 Called when registration of content for tracking & revocation is successful.